Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 To get an overview of what is possible download the [Electron API Demos](https://github.com/electron/electron-api-demos) app, which demonstrates the most important features of the API.
 You can control your application's life cycle, create and control browser windows, create native application menus and context menus or even add a tray icon to the system’s notification area.

-For the Sprite Animation Generator I had to use the `app`, `BrowserWindow`, `ipcMain`, `ipcRenderer`, `remote` and `dialog` modules.
+For the Sprite Animation Generator we have to use the `app`, `BrowserWindow`, `ipcMain`, `ipcRenderer`, `remote` and `dialog` modules.
+The full [Sprite Animation Generator](https://github.com/karriereat/sprite-animation-generator) on GitHub also uses `shell` and `Menu` for changing the application menu.

 ## Building an interface

 Building an interface in Electron is just using your existing HTML/CSS skills.
 This means you have all the freedom you have in a web application, but at the same time your app won't look and feel native, if this is a concern to you.
 I have simply used the latest Foundation framework to speed things up.
+If you want your app to resemble Mac OS X you may like [Photon](http://photonkit.com/).

 ## Communication between processes

 The `ipcMain` and `ipcRenderer` modules are instances of the standard Node.js `EventEmitter` class.
-They can be used to communicate asynchronously between the main process and the renderer process.
+They can be used to communicate asynchronously between the main process and the renderer process(es).
 In the Sprite Animation Generator the main process listens for form submission and then executes the `generator` function.
-It returns an event to the renderere process on success and failure, so the user can be notified.
+It returns an event to the renderer process on success and failure, so the user can be notified.

 ~~~
 const { ..., ipcMain } = require('electron');